Photo of John W. Hackney

 Profile

-John has extensive experience in the tax arena that precedes his law practice.
-He has a master’s degree in accounting with a tax concentration, and prior to attending law school, he worked as a CPA for PricewaterhouseCoopers in its tax department where he focused on compliance work for a large private equity client and individuals.
+John often serves as a trusted advisor for high-wealth individuals and has extensive experience in the tax arena that precedes his law practice.
+He has a master’s degree in accounting with a tax concentration, and prior to attending law school, he worked as a CPA for PricewaterhouseCoopers in its tax department focusing on compliance work for large private equity clients and wealthy families.
+John also previously served as an attorney-advisor for Judge Thomas B. Wells of the U.S. Tax Court.

 Results